Contrastive Geometric Learning Unlocks Unified Structure- and Ligand-Based Drug Design: Experiments and Results

 Target fishing refers to the task of identifying protein targets for a given small molecule ligand.
 We evaluate ConGLUDe on a target fishing dataset from \citet{reinecke2024chemical}, which contains experimentally determined targets for approximately 1,000 ligands.
 These targets were identified using Kinobeads chemical proteomics, an experimental technology that differs substantially from the data sources used to train ConGLUDe.
 As a result, this dataset represents a challenging out-of-domain setting, which we address in a zero-shot manner.

 In Table~\ref{tab:target_fishing}, we compare ConGLUDe to DrugCLIP \citep{gao2023drugclip}, SPRINT \citep{mcnutt2024sprint}, and DiffDock \citep{corso2023diffdock}.
 Since DrugCLIP requires pocket structures, which are unavailable for this dataset, we generate candidate pockets using P2Rank and VN-EGNN.
 ConGLUDe consistently outperforms all baselines, and the difference in per-ligand AUCs between ConGLUDe and DiffDock is highly significant (Wilcoxon test, $p \approx 10^{-24}$).
-All other methods perform close to random, highlighting the challenge of the task, while DiffDock's evaluation requires multiple GPU-days, making it impractical for large-scale virtual screening or target fishing.
+All other methods perform close to random, highlighting the challenge of the task.
+DiffDock, while the strongest baseline, requires multiple GPU-days for this evaluation, making it impractical for large-scale virtual screening or target fishing.